 "The Automation prize is a great recognition for the entire EV1 team, their efficient work enabled the completion and release of the concept machine within the planned schedule.
 The concept is an important part of Ponsse's journey towards carbon-neutral logging solutions," says Kalle Einola, Ponsse's product development manager.

 Automation prize is given every two years by the Finnish Society of Automation.
 It rewards significant research and development done in automation, from the application to the use of industry or society, or other activities that have promoted the field of automation.
 The prize can be given to an individual, team, company, or other entity.

 Buy and Sell

-... and one to end the week on ... the regiment has taken a vote
+... and one to end the week on ...
+I'm getting married

 We welcome comments and contributions on Friday Offcuts.
 For details on advertising for positions within the forest products industry or for products and services, either within the weekly newsletter or on this web page, please contact us.